ivotron/quiho-popper/paper/paper.md

 used to estimate the performance of an application, building one can also serve as a way of identifying resource utilization.
-If we use these performance vectors to apply SRA and we focus on feature importance [@kira_practical_1992] of the created models, we can see that they give us fine granularity resource utilization patterns.
+If we use these performance vectors to apply SRA and we focus on feature importance [@kira_practical_1992] of the generated models, we can see that they allow us to infer resource utilization patterns.
 In
 @Fig:featureimportance-implies-bottleneck, we show the intuition behind why this is so.
 The performance of an application is determined by the performance of the subcomponents that get stressed the most by